 Enclosed is a detailed report on the operation of the Brandon University Retirement Plan this past year.
 Its purpose is to provide general information to the membership, particularly with regard to the financial operation and performance of the Plan.
-Full audited financial statements for the year ended December 31, 2019 are included in this report.
+Full audited financial statements for the year ended December 31, 2020 are included in this report.

-The Plan, under the guidance of Connor, Clark & Lunn Investment Management Ltd., had a positive rate of return of 18.3% in 2019 (-2.4% in 2018).
+The Plan, under the guidance of Connor, Clark & Lunn Investment Management Ltd., had a positive rate of return of 14.2% in 2020 (18.3% in 2019).

-The December 31, 2019 Brandon University Retirement Plan valuation completed by the Plan actuary, Eckler Ltd. determined that the Plan had a solvency deficiency of Plan assets over calculated Plan obligations (liabilities) of \$46,474,000 in 2019 (\$41,552,000 in 2018).
-The solvency ratio was 0.806 in 2019 (0.814 in 2018).
+The December 31, 2020 Brandon University Retirement Plan valuation completed by the Plan actuary, Eckler Ltd. determined that the Plan had a solvency deficiency of Plan assets over calculated Plan obligations (liabilities) of \$52,649,000 in 2020 (\$46,474,000 in 2019).
+The solvency ratio was 0.797 in 2020 (0.806 in 2019).
 In January 2009, Brandon University filed an election to be exempt from the requirement to make solvency deficiency special payments in accordance with the Solvency Exemption for Public Sector Pension Plans Regulation.
 As a result of the election, the University is not required to make special payments into the Plan related to the solvency deficiency.

-The Going-Concern funding method shows an unfunded liability of \$174,000 on December 31, 2019 (\$139,000 in 2018).
-The University is required to make special payments to fund this unfunded liability over a maximum 15 year amortization period.
-The existing unfunded liability will be funded over 8 years.
-The annual cost of this special payment for 2019 was \$21,000 (\$156,000 in 2018).
-The annual special payment for 2020 is estimated to be \$26,000.
+The Going-Concern funding method shows a surplus of \$9,785,000 on December 31, 2020 (\$174,000 unfunded liability in 2019).
+Annual special payments are required when there is an unfunded liability, and paid over a maximum of 15 years.
+As the University is currently in a surplus position, an annual special payment is not required for 2021.
+The annual cost of this special payment for 2020 was \$26,000 (\$21,000 in 2019).
 A "Going-Concern Valuation" assumes Brandon University will continue to operate, the Retirement Plan will continue to operate, and pension benefit obligations will come due through member retirement, termination of employment, or death.

-As the solvency ratio of the plan is less than 0.90, the Pension Benefits Act of Manitoba requires the next valuation be effective no later than December 31, 2020.
-This valuation will be completed in 2021.
+As the solvency ratio of the plan is less than 0.90, the Pension Benefits Act of Manitoba requires the next valuation be effective no later than December 31, 2021.
+This valuation will be completed in 2022.